Spence-Chapin Services to Families and Children: History

 At the turn of the twentieth century, Henry Dwight Chapin, M.D., initiated reforms in institutional care for infants and in the foster home movement.
 His studies revealed that individual care is far superior to life in the best institution.
-Dr. Chapin founded the Speedwell Society to place abandoned infants with select foster mothers until they could be placed in permanent adoptive homes.
+Chapin founded the Speedwell Society to place abandoned infants with select foster mothers until they could be placed in permanent adoptive homes.
 In recognizing the importance of a family to a child, he began the Alice Chapin Adoption Nursery (named after his wife who oversaw the nursery) as a transition to boarding homes for pre-adoptive care.

 Concurrently, Clara B. Spence was a dedicated educator and activist in the movement to safeguard abandoned infants.
 At a time when social norms considered adoption of a non-relative to be bizarre, she promoted adoption as a superior alternative to institutional care.
-Ms. Spence founded the Spence School for girls in 1892.
+Spence founded the Spence School for girls in 1892.
 She introduced her students to adoption as a fulfilling form of social work.
 In 1915, alumnae of the school opened the Spence Alumnae Society nursery.
-In 1921, Ms. Spence chaired a British-American coalition that brought thirteen British infants to the United States to be adopted into American families, helping to create what is today a vast network of international adoption.
+In 1921, Spence chaired a British-American coalition that brought thirteen British infants to the United States to be adopted into American families, helping to create what is today a vast network of international adoption.

 Both nurseries became vested in the evolution of how unwanted infants were managed, from institutions-based methods to what is considered a more humane treatment that recognized their worth and value to society.
 Social work techniques in adoption were developed, best practices were introduced to the public and prevailing cultural attitudes were addressed.
 Respected public figures of the time, such as Margaret A. Mead, M.D., joined their efforts in tackling cultural attitudes towards adoption.
 Robust fundraising campaigns began to better inform the public about the need for sound adoption services and to raise funds for rapidly expanding services.

 The 1940s was a pivotal decade for Spence-Chapin.
 The nurseries merged in 1943.
 In 1948 the Spence-Chapin Adoption Service became incorporated and began working with the City of New York to place “boarder babies”, or abandoned children languishing in City hospitals and shelters.